uofo/reverse-archaeology-content/_artifacts/2016-09-14--misfits-and-malcontents-are-the-hope-of-the-world.md

 [Listen the full interview with Joe Thomasberger, Rebecca Doggett, and Karen Eonislawski](https://soundcloud.com/user-773139664/joe-thomasberger-interview-4-26-16)

-Read a suimmary of the interview with Joe Thomasberger, Rebecca Doggett, and  Karen Eonislawski
+Read a summary of the interview with Joe Thomasberger, Rebecca Doggett, and  Karen Eonislawski

 Pictures of North Orange Baptist Church??